Before you begin, check out our overview of PatternFly 4 to get acquainted with the basic elements of the design system.

 The design kit is a collection of assets that make it easy for you to create high-fidelity design mockups using PatternFly 4 components.

-The design kit works with Sketch libraries and templates.
+The design kit works with Sketch libraries.
 To use it, you can get Sketch version 47 or above.
 For users who do not have access to Sketch, a subset of functionality from our Sketch files, like symbols and fonts, can be imported and used in the free design tool, Figma.
 Learn more about importing Sketch files in the Figma documentation.

 Add the Sketch library